 Tom Kerridge uses empty potato skins as little edible salad bowls.

-Reserve the flesh of the potato and mash it with cooked bacon, your favourite cheese, caramelised onions or leeks, then spoon it back into the shell and bake until the cheese melts and the edges are crisp.
+Scoop out the potato flesh and mash it with cooked bacon, your favourite cheese and caramelised onions or leeks, then spoon it all back into the skin.
+Bake until the cheese melts and the edges are crisp.

-Put cheese direct into the skins and grill them until crisp – you should get a scoop-shaped effect that can be used for dipping into soup.
+Put cheese directly into the skins and grill them until crisp – you should get a scoop-shaped effect that can be used for dipping into soup.

-Ditch the tortillas and use crispy potato skins in their place.
-Top with salsa, guacamole, soured cream, cheese and optional garnish – we like coriander and jalepeno.
+Ditch the tortillas and use crisp potato skins in their place.
+Top with salsa, guacamole, soured cream, cheese and a garnish, if you like – we love coriander and jalapeño chillies.

-If you’ve made a batch of spuds and have a few to spare, try one of our leftover ideas .
+If you’ve made a batch of spuds and have a few to spare, try one of our ideas for leftovers.

 Slice and deep-fry leftover cold potatoes, then sprinkle them with crispy bacon and grill until crispy.

-Chop your leftover spud into small pieces, pan fry them in olive oil and serve in a crisp salad with feta, avocado and lemon juice, spinkled with za’tar spice.
+Chop your leftover spud into small pieces, pan fry them in olive oil and serve in a crisp salad with feta, avocado and lemon juice, sprinkled with za’tar.